JhonathanMusa/node-crud-mysql/README.md

 # node-crud-mysql
-Simple CRUD with NodeJS and MySQL
+CRUD built with NodeJS and MySQL